tonglam/CITS5505_group-project/README.md

 ### Start the Docker daemon

-Start the Docker daemon, such as `Docker Desktop`, on your local machine or server.
+Start the Docker daemon, such as `Docker Desktop` or `Orbstack`, on your local machine or server.

 ### Run and Stop the Docker